rudranilCodes/mowito_assignment/README.md

-This repository contains the necessary ROS 2 packages (essentially the full no-build, ready-to-use ROS 2 workspace) for the assignment given by Mowito.
+This repository contains the necessary ROS 2 packages for the assignment given by Mowito.

 Applicant Name: Rudranil Bose